Skip to main content

 Next Steps

-Congratulations!
 You’ve built and tested your first Cereal script.
+From here:

 Related Posts

-For years, automation has felt like the Wild West.
-We’ve all been there: scouring GitHub for a script that solves our problem, only to find ourselves deep in terminal commands, wrestling with dependencies, and crossing our fingers that the code is safe to run.
-It works, but it’s rarely easy, and it’s certainly not secure by default.
+For years, running automation meant scouring GitHub for a script that solved your problem, then spending an hour in a terminal wrestling with dependencies, hoping the code was safe to run.
+It works, sometimes.
+But it’s rarely easy, and it’s never secure by default.

 Read More